gridgain/nodejs-thin-client/README.md

 # Tests #

-NodeJS Client for GridGain contains [Jasmine](https://www.npmjs.com/package/jasmine) tests to check the behavior of the client. the tests include:
+Node.js Client for GridGain contains [Jasmine](https://www.npmjs.com/package/jasmine) tests to check the behavior of the client. the tests include:
 - functional tests which cover all API methods of the client
 - examples executors which run all examples except AuthTlsExample
 - AuthTlsExample executor